Booking and Planning a Special Event

 • Complete payment of all fees

-• A Firm Permit is the final contract, with all rules and regulations outlined.
-The Event is NOT confirmed until the Firm Permit has been signed by the applicant and returned to the Reservations Supervisor.
+• A Permit is the final contract, with all rules and regulations outlined.
+The Event is NOT confirmed until the Permit has been signed by the applicant, returned to the Reservations Supervisor, and countersigned by the reservations supervisor.

 1. Review all of the steps of the process below.